dradtke/blog/content/post/gtk-like-web.md

 quickly build fairly complex interfaces, and anything contained within a `body` widget will be rendered by Webby.

-## That's cool, but the button doesn't seem to do anything.
+In order to really do something with this, we need to introduce some additional features.

+# Scripting

-Yes, that is true; in order for the button to do anything, we need to handle its `clicked` signal.
+Continuing with the example above, in order for the button to do anything, we need to handle its `clicked` signal.

 The Builder way of doing this would be to define a `<signal>` [element](https://docs.gtk.org/gtk4/class.Builder.html#signal-handlers-and-function-pointers), but